soijen/soijen.github.io/_products/en/bags-pouches/bike-pup-market-tote.md

 - tote
 - aventura
 ---
-This whimsical tote bag features a pup-cyclist taking a nap at a Rest Area.
-This sturdy and spacious 10 oz cotton canvas bag with black handle is perfect for a trip to the farmer's market with its 6" wide bottom gusset.
-Made in USA of 100% recycled materials.
+This whimsical tote bag features a cycling adventure pup taking a nap at a Rest Area.
+This sturdy and spacious tote is perfect for a trip to the farmer's market measuring 18 x 12 inches with a 6 inch wide bottom gusset and a 25 inch black handle.

+The colorful design is screen printed on thick recycled cotton canvas fabric.
+The fabric is a blend of 65% recycled cotton and 35% recycled post consumer poly.
+The recycled cotton is recuperated from fabric waste generated during the manufacturing process of new clothes, traditionally sent to landfills.
+The recycled poly is derived from 100% recycled PET plastic bottles.

+To give back to the wild places we love, we donate at least 1% of our sales to organizations dedicated to environmental conservation.
+We are proud use recycled and responsibly sourced materials to create our products.
+Made in USA.